Li Ding | 丁立

 liding256@gmail.com liding@{umass.edu, mit.edu}

-I obtained my Ph.D. from UMass Amherst CICS in 2024, advised by Lee Spector, with a focus on AI alignment and open-endedness.
-I worked closely with Scott Niekum (UMass, UT Austin), Joel Lehman (ex-OpenAI), Jeff Clune (UBC, DeepMind), and Masrour Zoghi (Google Research).
-I also interned at Google and Meta.
+During my Ph.D., I worked closely with Scott Niekum (UMass, UT Austin), Joel Lehman (formerly OpenAI), Jeff Clune (UBC, DeepMind), and Masrour Zoghi (Google Research).
+Additionally, I gained research experience through internships at Google Research and Meta.

 Research